-Support provided by family and friends can play an important role in helping someone recover from an episode of schizoaffective disorder and reducing the likelihood of them having further episodes.
+Support from family and friends can play an important role in helping someone recover from an episode of schizoaffective disorder.
+It may reduce the likelihood of them having further episodes.

-It can, however, be stressful to care for or support somebody and you may also want or need support yourself.
+It can also be stressful to care for or support somebody.
+You may need support for yourself.

 This page will offer some suggestions on how you can help others and yourself: